WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 • daily automatic backups.

-SiteGround’s plans start at just $3.99 with promo pricing.
-But be aware that those prices will jump after your first billing cycle, which I’ll discuss below.
+SiteGround’s plans start at just $3.99 with promo pricing, but be aware that those prices will jump after your first billing cycle, which I’ll discuss below.

 SiteGround WordPress hosting pricing